A Trick of Light

-A Trick of Light (German: Die Gebrüder Skladanowsky) is a 1995 German film directed by Wim Wenders.
+A Trick of the Light (German: Die Gebrüder Skladanowsky "The Skladanowsky brothers") is a 1995 German biographical film directed by Wim Wenders.
 The film was made with the students of the University of Television and Film Munich and is a combination of docudrama, fictional reenactment, and experimental photography to show the birth of cinema in Berlin where Max Skladanowsky and his brother Emil built a projector they called the Bioscop.

 Plot

 Part One

-Gertrud lived with her father Max Skladanowky and her uncles Emil and Eugen in Pankow near Berlin.
-Her everyday life was shaped by the inventive spirit of her father and uncles.
-She had a very close relationship with all of them, but especially Eugen, who worked as a clown and magician.
-Her father has been working long on the invention of a device that can play back moving images.
+Little Gertrud lives with her father Max Skladanowky and her uncles Emil and Eugen in Pankow near Berlin.
+Her everyday life is shaped by the inventive spirit of her father and uncles.
+She has a very close relationship with all of them, but especially Eugen, who works as a clown and magician.
+Her father has been working for a long time on the invention of a device that can play back moving images.
 So far, together with Emil, he earns his living mainly by demonstrating dissolving views or magic lanterns at fairs.
-Gertrud finds this form of entertainment boring and inauthentic and feels she must push them ahead with development.
-To Gertrud's disappointment her uncle Eugen had to go away because he took a job with the circus.
-She knew he would be gone for a long period of time.
-Gertrud doesn't want to believe that and looks in the box her father created.
-In doing this she accidentally exposes the first set of film strips.
+Gertrud finds this form of entertainment boring and inauthentic and wants to push ahead the development.
+To Gertrud's disappointment her uncle Eugen has to go away because he has taken a job with the circus.
+Before he leaves, they make a short film showing Eugen on the roof of the house.
+When Gertrud takes a peek in the box, she accidentally exposes the first set of film strips.
 Luckily, the second set was kept safe.
-Max then solved the problem of transporting the film and can proudly present his life size projection of his brother for Gertrud.
-Others are also secretly interested in Skladanowsky's invention, but the family is able to repeatedly put the spy to flight.
+Max then solves the problem of transporting the film and can proudly present his life size projection of his brother for Gertrud.
+Others are also secretly interested in Skladanowsky's invention, but the family is able to scare the spy away several times.